 FEEL does not have duration literals although we use boldface duration literals to represent values in the semantic domain.
 Durations can be expressed using a string literal and the duration() built-in function.
-Days and time durations in FEEL can be expressed using either a duration literal (see grammar rule 65) or the duration() built-in function [10.3.4.1.].
-We use boldface days and time duration literals to represent values in the semantic domain.
-The literal format of the characters within the quotes of the string literal is defined by the lexical space of the XPath Data Model dayTimeDuration datatype.
+Days and time durations in FEEL can be expressed using either a duration literal (see grammar rule 65) or the duration() built-in function and the function of the characters within the quotes of the string literal is defined by the lexical space of the XPath Data Model dayTimeDuration datatype.
 A days and time duration in the semantic domain is a sequence of numbers for the days, hours, minutes, and seconds of duration, normalized such that the sum of these numbers is minimized.
 For example, FEEL(duration("P0DT25H")) = P1DT1H.